rosalesgutierrez/rosalesgutierrez.github.io/README.md

 1. Spain
 2. The UK
 3. Perù
-## Because of this, I also had the opportunity to attend *The University of Geneva*.
+## I also had the opportunity to attend *The University of Geneva*.
 Here you can find more about this one of a kind university: [University of Geneva](https://www.unige.ch/).